Kasaihyo/Slot_CV/README.md

 *   `tensorflow`: For loading and running the ML stage classification model.
 *   `numpy`: For numerical operations, especially with image data.
 *   `easyocr`: For Optical Character Recognition (OCR) to read balance and round numbers.
+*   `ultralytics`: For loading and running the YOLOv11 symbol detection model.

 ### External Software:

 *   **EasyOCR Models:** EasyOCR automatically downloads required language models (e.g., for English) on first use.
 Ensure you have an internet connection when running the script for the first time after installing `easyocr`.
+*   **YOLO Models:** The Ultralytics library might download specific components if needed, depending on the model format and environment.

 ## Installation